 They need to know if you have any of these conditions:

-Talk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
-While this drug may be prescribed for children as young as 3 years for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While it may be prescribed for children as young as 3 years for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.